cagostino/npcsh/README.md

 fi
 ```

-We support inference via openai and anthropic.
-To use them, set an ".env" file up in the folder where you are working and set the API keys there or set the environment variables in your ~/.npcshrc
+We support inference via openai, anthropic, ollama, and other openai-like APIs.
+To use tools that require API keys, create an ".env" file up in the folder where you are working or place relevant API keys as env variables in your ~/.npcshrc.

 ```bash
 export OPENAI_API_KEY="your_openai_key"